Casey Stoney: Charlton Athletic

 Already an England international, Stoney joined Charlton Athletic Ladies in the summer of 2002 in search of regular first-team football.
 She also took up a scholarship at The Football Association's National Player Development Centre at Loughborough University.
 In a successful first season Stoney captained Charlton to their first FA Women's Cup final.

 She led Charlton to success in the FA Women's Premier League Cup in 2004, the FA Women's Cup in 2005 as Charlton beat Everton 1–0, and the 2–1 victory over Arsenal in the 2006 Premier League Cup.
 When Charlton disbanded their entire women's section following the relegation of Charlton Athletic men's team in 2007, Stoney said:

 I'm disgusted with the club – the men get relegated and we get punished.
 The club's only trophies in recent years have been won by the women's team – and in the last four seasons we were the only side apart from Arsenal to win major honours.
 Seven weeks ago we played in front of a record crowd at the FA Cup final – that's now our last match and I'm totally gutted for everyone involved on the women's side.
 I just hope that what has happened to us doesn't reverberate around the women's game – otherwise it will be in serious trouble.

 Return to Chelsea

 In July 2007, she signed for Chelsea Ladies along with Charlton and England teammate Eniola Aluko.
 In February 2009, she became player-manager until the end of the season, following the resignation of Steve Jones.
+Her first match as player-manager was a 3-1 victory over OOH Lincoln.
 At Stoney's recommendation, Matt Beard took over as manager for 2009–10.